 Saving for your dream wedding might seem impossible, but it’s within your grasp if you’re willing to put in the time and effort.
 With some ingenuity and careful planning, you don’t have to break the bank.
 By cutting a few costs and saving those nickels and dimes, the wedding you’ve always wanted can be had.

 And should you need a bit of financial assistance to put your wedding savings over the top, a personal loan is a perfectly reasonable option.
-With low rates and no fees, SoFi can put those final funds at your fingertips the day of your approval, giving you the ability to cover those last costs and turn your attention toward enjoying your big day.
+With low rates and no fees required, SoFi can put those final funds at your fingertips the day of your approval, giving you the ability to cover those last costs and turn your attention toward enjoying your big day.

 Photo credit: iStock/standret